walra356/CamiFITS.jl/docs/src/index.md

 # CamiFITS.jl

 FITS stands for 'Flexible Image Transport System'.
 This is an open standard origionally developed for the astronomy community to store telescope images together with tables of spectral information.
-Over the years it has developed into a scientific standard - [R. J. Hanisch et al](https://doi.org/10.1051/0004-6361:20010923).
+Over the years it has developed into a scientific standard - [R. J. Hanisch et al., A&A, 376 1 (2001) 359-380](https://doi.org/10.1051/0004-6361:20010923).

 CamiFITS offers the basic FITS functionality for scientific users not requiring celestal coordinates.
 The user can create, read and extend .fits files as well as create, edit and delete user-defined metainformation.